bPlugins/iframe-7/readme.txt

 = Feedback =
 - Did you like this plugin?
 Dislike it?
-Have a feature request?
+Do you have a feature request?
 [Please share your feedback with us](mailto:support@bplugins.com 'Send feedback')

 = ⭐ Check out the Parent Plugin of this plugin- =